 Day 3 – After breakfast, you embark on your trek to Cheerbasa, the first campsite in your journey.

-Day 4- starts with a small ascent on the main trail to Gomukh.
-It is a 9 km walk, which takes about 4-5 hours.
+Day 4 starts with a small ascent on the main trail to Gomukh.
+It is a 9 km walk that takes about 4-5 hours.
 Bhojbabsa is the next stop in your trek.
-It has a small temple that is peaceful and calm.
+It has a small, peaceful, and calm temple.

 Day 5—The next day, you leave Gomukh, but the trail requires strength and patience from the hikers.
 After a steep climb, you reach Tapovan, where Shivling Peak, Meru, and Kedar Dome rise.